 Depression Treatment with Rachel

 Through our attachment to a past loss (or through a biochemical reaction in our brains), we become stuck to an outdated version of ourselves, unable to move.
-Rachel uses a combination of supportive psychotherapy, mind-body psychotherapy, mindfulness, and cognitive behavioral therapy.
+Rachel uses a combination of supportive psychotherapy, mind-body psychotherapy, mindfulness, and dialectical behavior therapy.
 In using integrative practices, Rachel works with clients to begin to bring in movement and new ways of viewing life.
 We will examine negative limiting beliefs/thoughts and begin to create and cultivate new habits - rebuilding you from the inside out.
 As a psychotherapist, Rachel firmly believes that a client has unique needs when it comes to treating depression symptoms.
 Rachel works hand in hand with her clients to find what will be the best integrative interventions based on individual preferences to get you back on track towards emotional wellness.